Additional information related to the Office of Community Standards and sexual and interpersonal violence:

 Code Violations and Sanctions

-Any student (accuser, the accused, bystander etc.) has the right to:
+Any student (accused student/respondent, complainant/reporting party, bystander, etc.) has the right to:

 - request that an interim measure or accommodation be implemented;